voxel51/fiftyone/docs/source/teams/api_connection.rst

 .. warning::

    Keys are only shown once!
 Copy the key immediately, as it will not be accessible again.

-    API keys provide full programmatic access to perform actions as a user, so Secure them as you would a password!
+   API keys provide full programmatic access to perform actions as a user, so secure them as you would a password!

 .. image:: /images/teams/api_key_generated.png
    :alt: api-key-generated